The greatest joy of The Croods: A New Age is how it revels in its own nonsense.

 It’s like, the movie positively rejoices in its own absurdity.
 Absolutely celebrates nonsense as well.
 Nothing is ever taken too seriously and whenever there’s an opportunity for an OTP gag, in it goes.
 With not a care for any purpose other than to create laughs.

-Oh, there’s still all sorts of sly references to matured topics too, from neighbourly/lifestyle conflicts, to the nature of privacy, to even socio-political issues like … the necessity of walls.
+Oh, there’s still all sorts of sly references to sensible topics, from neighbourly/lifestyle conflicts to the nature of privacy, to even socio-political issues like … the necessity of walls.
 But none are heavily dwelled on and in the end, it is always about adventurous abandonment.
 As well as trashing it out with unhappy monkeys suffering from banana denial.